How to Apply

 Graduate Record Examination (GRE)

 The GRE is required for all graduate degree programs, except Art Studio.
 Official GRE scores are those submitted directly from the Educational Testing Service (ETS).
-Official GRE test scores are valid for five years after the testing year in which the test was taken (July 1–June 30).
+Official GRE test scores are valid for five years after your test administration date.
+If you are not sure when your scores expire, please contact ETS directly to inquire.
 Some departments also require applicants to take the Advanced GRE Subject Area tests; check with the academic department for specific requirements.